AlexisDrch/Data-Hunter/README.md

 # data-hunter
-`data-hunter` is a module that acts as a black-box extracting sense to an array of JavaScript objects as a dataset.\nOn top of k-means clustered dataset, data-hunter can build a layer of meta-filters to estimate probabilities of a certain meta-data to be in each clusters.
+`data-hunter` is a module that acts as a black-box extracting sense to a dataset (an array of JavaScript objects).

+On top of k-means clustered dataset, data-hunter can build a layer of meta-filters to estimate probabilities of a certain meta-data to be in each clusters.

 ## Usage